The BEST Champurrado Recipe

 Making champurrado is incredibly easy and deliciously rewarding!

-Next we place the chocolate tablets and cinnamon stick in a pot with water.
-Over medium-low heat we allow the pot to simmer.
+Next we place the Abuelita chocolate tablets (or Ibarra chocolate or whatever you’re using) and cinnamon stick in a pot with cups of water.
+Over medium heat we allow the pot to simmer.
 Making sure to stir and help break up the chocolate tablets.

-Once the chocolate is completely broken down, cover the pot and allow to simmer for 15 minutes on low heat.
+Once the chocolate is completely broken down (you could also use a wire whisk to help break it down), cover the pot and allow to simmer for 15 minutes on low heat.

-The milk is mixed in next.
+The 2 cups milk is mixed in next.
 Then give the masa mixture a good stir before pouring it into the the pot.
 Mix until well combined.

 Now we allow the champurrado to simmer for low heat 20 minutes.
 Stirring frequently.